 [Mom’s memoir continued about her life in California, where I was born in 1945. – Dorinda Hogue Troutman, Hamilton, Montana (firstname.lastname@example.org)]

-[The following paragraphs were written by Dorinda Troutman about her grandmother Teresa Upchurch Williams and sent to me by email.
+[The following paragraphs were written by Dorinda Troutman about her grandmother Theresa Upchurch Williams and sent to me by email.
 May 2016]

 My grandmother went on as a widow in the early ’50s to work at the Peoples Market Co-op in downtown Portland.
 I spent a lot of summers with her, both there and at my Aunt and Uncle’s little farm near Tigard (and four cousins).

-Here is a photo of her market booth.
-Theresa Boyd Upchurch is in the middle.
+In the photo of her market booth, Theresa Boyd Upchurch is in the middle.
 Her family, the Boyds, were Oregon pioneers, and ended up living the latter half of their life in Newberg, with a prune orchard and ran a gas station.

 Gram sold chickens and eggs that were grown, killed, and plucked by friends outside of the city, and brought in to her each morning intact including heads and feet.
 She would butcher them and put them on ice in glass fronted cases.
 It was fascinating for me to watch her butcher.
 I still see my grandmother’s hands when I do the same.
 Mom told me that Gram raised chickens for meat and eggs to sell at the Upchurch store during the ’30s.
 My mother disliked eggs but loved her mother’s cooking of home raised chicken.
 When Gram rode the train to California in the 50s to visit us, she always packed a fresh chicken in ice in her suitcase to cook for us.